-On May 11, 2024, the Company entered into an employment agreement, effective as of May 1, 2024, with Mr. Knuettel (the "Employment Agreement").
-Pursuant to the terms of the Employment Agreement, Mr. Knuettel agreed to serve as the Company's Chief Executive Officer and President, Chief Financial and Strategy Officer, Treasurer and Secretary, in consideration for an annualized salary of \$410,000.
+On May 11, 2024 July 26, 2024, the Company entered into an employment agreement, effective a Common Stock Purchase Agreement, dated as of May 1, 2024 July 26, 2024 (the "CEF Purchase Agreement"), with Mr. Knuettel (the "Employment Agreement" Tikkun Capital LLC ("Tikkun").
+Pursuant, providing for a committed equity financing facility, pursuant to which, upon the terms and subject to the terms satisfaction of the Employment conditions contained in the CEF Purchase Agreement, Mr. Knuettel agreed Tikkun has committed to serve as purchase, at the Company's Chief Executive Officer and President, Chief Financial and Strategy Officer, Treasurer and Secretary, in consideration for an annualized salary of \$410,000.
 The Employment Agreement provides for a signing bonus of \$56,666.00.
-The Employment Agreement contemplates an annual cash bonus, as determined by the Board in its sole discretion and in good faith.
-The target cash bonus is 50% of Mr. Knuettel's annualized salary and will be based on achievement of performance goals and objectives determined by the Board.
-The Board may increase the cash bonus in recognition of performance in excess of the performance objectives.
-Any cash bonus will be paid if Mr. Knuettel remains employed on the date of payment, which will be no later than March 15 of the year following the year to which the cash bonus relates.
+The Employment Agreement contemplates an annual cash bonus, as determined by the Board direction in its sole discretion, and in good faith.
+The target cash bonus is 50% up to an aggregate of Mr. Knuettel's annualized salary and will be based on achievement of performance goals and objectives determined by the Board.
+The Board may increase the cash bonus in recognition of performance in excess \$30,000,000 (the "Total Commitment") of the performance objectives.
+Any cash bonus will be paid if Mr. Knuettel remains employed on the date shares of payment, which will be no later than March 15 of the year following the year to which the cash bonus relates.